huggingface/blog/cost_efficient_rag_applications_with_intel.md

 We will run our chat model on Gaudi2 with the Hugging Face Text Generation Inference (TGI) server.
 This combination enables high-performance text generation for popular open-source LLMs on Gaudi2 hardware, such as MPT, Llama, and Mistral.

 No setup is required.
-We can simply use a pre-built Docker image and pass the model name (e.g., Intel NeuralChat).
+We can use a pre-built Docker image and pass the model name (e.g., Intel NeuralChat).

 ```
 model=Intel/neural-chat-7b-v3-3